LimeWire: Criticism

 Prior to April 2004, the free version of LimeWire was distributed with a bundled program called LimeShop (a variant of TopMoxie), which was spyware.
 Among other things, LimeShop monitored online purchases in order to redirect sales commissions to Lime Wire LLC.
 Uninstallation of LimeWire would not remove LimeShop.
-With the removal of all bundled software in LimeWire 3.9.4 (released on April 20, 2004), these objections were addressed.
-LimeWire currently has a facility that allows its server to contact a running LimeWire client and gather various information.
+These objections were addressed in 2004 with the removal of all bundled software in LimeWire 3.9.4.

 In LimeWire versions before 5.0, users could accidentally configure the software to allow access to any file on their computer, including documents with personal information.
-Recent versions of LimeWire do not allow unintentional sharing of documents or applications.
-In 2005, the US Federal Trade Commission issued a warning regarding the dangers of using peer-to-peer file sharing networks, stating that using such networks can lead to identity theft and lawsuits.
+Later versions of LimeWire disabled unintentional sharing of documents or applications.
+In 2005, the US Federal Trade Commission issued a warning regarding the dangers of peer-to-peer file sharing network usage, due to the risk of identity theft and lawsuits.

-An identity theft scheme involving LimeWire was discovered in Denver in 2006.
-On September 7, 2007, Gregory Thomas Kopiloff of Seattle was arrested in what the U.S. Justice Department described as its first case against someone accused of using file sharing computer programs to commit identity theft.
-According to federal prosecutors, Kopiloff used LimeWire to search other people's computers for inadvertently shared financial information and then used it to obtain credit cards for an online shopping spree.
+For example, a 2007 identity theft scheme involving LimeWire was discovered in what the U.S. Justice Department described as its first case against someone accused of using file sharing computer programs to commit identity theft.
+The perpetrator had used LimeWire to search other people's computers for inadvertently shared financial information, which he used it to obtain credit cards for an online shopping spree.

 One investigation showed that of 123 randomly selected downloaded files, 37 contained malware – about 30%.
 In mid-2008, a Macintosh trojan exploiting a vulnerability involving Apple Remote Desktop was distributed via LimeWire affecting users of Mac OS X Tiger and Leopard.
-The ability to distribute such malware and viruses has also been reduced in versions of LimeWire 5.0 and greater, with the program defaulting to not share or search for executable files.
+The ability to distribute such malware and viruses was reduced in versions of LimeWire 5.0 and greater, whose default search settings excluded executable files.

-On May 5, 2009, a P2P industry spokesman represented Lime Wire and others at a U.S. House of Representatives legislative hearing on H.R.
-1319, "The Informed P2P User Act".

-On February 15, 2010, LimeWire reversed its previous anti-bundling stance and announced the inclusion of an Ask.com-powered browser toolbar that users had to explicitly opt-out of to prevent installation.
-The toolbar sends web and BitTorrent searches to Ask.com, and LimeWire searches to an instance of LimeWire on the user's machine.

-LimeWire automatically receives a cryptographically signed file, called simpp.xml, containing an IP block list.
+After several years of opposing software bundling, LimeWire released an Ask.com-powered browser toolbar in 2010, which was automatically installed unless a user opted out.
+LimeWire automatically received a cryptographically signed file, called simpp.xml, containing an IP block list.
 It was the key technology behind the now defunct cyber security firm Tiversa which is alleged to have used information from the network to pressure prospective clients into engaging the company's services.